martapien/instaseis_hybrid/README_hybrid.md

      ```
      CC="mpicc" HDF5_MPI="ON" HDF5_DIR=/path/to/hdf5-install pip install --no-binary=h5py h5py
      ```
 5. Installing [AxiSEM](http://seis.earth.ox.ac.uk/axisem/) (to generate Instaseis databases) requires netcdf-fortran.
 In order to not end up with multiple installations of MPICH and HDF5, we recommend installing netcdf from source and linking it to the locally installed versions (to then point AxiSEM to this locally installed netcdf version).

    See also that to use repack_databases, Instaseis needs netcdf4 in python. netcdf4 can also be linked to the locally installed netcdf version.

 ### How to run

+#### Wavefield injection

+#### Wavefield extrapolation

+#### The format of the HDF5 interfacing files

+#### Final comments

+Contact Marta Pienkowska (marta.pienkowska@erdw.ethz.ch) should you wish to have some details on Specfem3D Cartesian that has been modified to work with both injection and extrapolation of the hybrid method.

+Note that merged Instaseis databases are not implemented in the hybrid framework for the time being.